yasoon13/mainboulevard/website.md

 7. News `to be added in later phase`
 8. Contact
 ## Taglines that capture audience
-mainboulevard helps build the company you always wanted
+mainboulevard helps build lengendary companies. <br>
+Creating a company is determination and building it is a skill. <br>
+mainboulevard brings structure.
+Structure brings predictability.
+Predictability brings investor confidence. <br>
+Build your company like a pro with mainboulevard.
 ## Heading sections
 ### Home
 ### About